gagolews/stringi/.devel/sphinx/weave/regular_expressions.md

 ##  [1] "|" "<" ">" "=" "+" "^" "$" "€" "`" "~" "×"
 ```

-We strongly recommend, wherever possible, the use of the portable
+We strongly recommend, wherever possible, using the portable
 "`[\p{P}\p{S}]`" as an alternative to the *PCRE*'s "`[:punct:]`".